depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

 <br>
 # 1 Normal-Form Games & Poker
   **Motivation**: Normal-Form games are the backbone for many of the techniques that later were used in DeepStack and Libratus.
-Understanding them will be a necessary foundation to understanding the innovations they presented.
+Most of Game Theory is built on top of the understanding that this framework illuminates.
+In addition, we go over the rules of Poker and why it had proved so difficult to solve.

   **Required Reading**:
   1. MAS sections 3.1 & 3.2